stain/github2jenkins/README.md

-This script will go through the configured Github users and create a Jenkins job for each repository, unless one already exists.
+This script will go through the configured Github users and create a [Jenkins](http://jenkins-ci.org/) build job for each repository, unless one already exists.

 The repository names are assumed to be unique across the specified users.

-A pre-existing Jenkins Github job (typically made in the Jenkins web interface) must be specified as a template.
-Naive search-replace customize its configuration per repository (e.g. replacing the github URLs)
+A pre-existing Jenkins job (typically made in the Jenkins web interface), using a Github repository, must be specified as a template.
+Simple search-replace customize its configuration per repository (e.g. replacing the github URLs).

 Several branches can be specified, in which case a job per branch is created.